Knowledge Hub

 What evidence do you need to make a claim against a financial adviser?

-As with any type of legal action, gathering together as much evidence as possible in support of your case is advisable.
+As with any type of legal action, gathering as much evidence as possible in support of your case is advisable.
 Although the evidence you require will be specific to your case, broadly speaking, there will need to be an assessment of the scope of the legal duties owed by the financial adviser to you, any actions taken by them to comply with those duties (or a failure to act, in some situations), the nature or suitability of any advice given and evidence of what financial loss has been caused by any breaches of these duties.

 How do you make a professional negligence claim against a financial adviser?

-Whilst the Financial Ombudsman Service (FOS) was set up to address complaints made by consumers against some categories of financial service providers (including financial advisers but not including accountants), specialist legal support is usually required for more complex cases.
 Below is an explanation of what happens if it’s determined that there is a potential professional negligence claim, and the process will – in the best-case scenario – lead to compensation by way of monetary damages for the loss you have suffered.

 1. Complying with the Pre-Action Protocol for Professional Negligence

-If you have strong grounds to bring a professional negligence claim against the financial adviser in question after an assessment of the available evidence, you will then have to comply with the steps set out in the Pre-Action Protocol for Professional Negligence (“the Protocol”).
+If you have strong grounds to bring a professional negligence claim against the financial adviser in question after an assessment of the available evidence, you will then have to comply with the steps set out in the Pre-Action Protocol for Professional Negligence (‘the Protocol’).

-2. The Letter of Claim
+3. The Letter of Claim

-3. The Letter of Acknowledgment
+4. The Letter of Acknowledgment

 The Protocol directs that a Letter of Acknowledgment in response to the Letter of Claim should be received from the financial adviser or its legal representatives within 21 days of receipt.

-4. The Letter of Response
+5. The Letter of Response

 What’s the time limit for making a professional negligence claim against a financial adviser?